-Benjamin Voelker, M.Sc.
+Benjamin Voelker, Dr.

 Technische Fakultät